adl/hoaf/README.md

                      | acceptance-cond & acceptance-cond
                      | acceptance-cond | acceptance-cond

 The mandatory `Acceptance:` header item is used to specify the number of acceptance sets used by the automaton and how these acceptance sets are combined in the acceptance condition.
 If m sets are declared, these sets are numbered from 0 to m-1.
-In this vesion of the format, the `IDENTIFIER` used in `acceptance-cond` can only be `F` or `I`.
+In this version of the format, the `IDENTIFIER` used in `acceptance-cond` can only be `F` or `I`.

 The acceptance condition is specified as a positive Boolean combination of expressions of the form `F(x)`, `F(!x)`, `I(x)`, `I(!x)`  where: